-Hoi-An is one of the most beautiful towns in Vietnam and one you shouldn’t miss.
-Hoi An is exceptionally well preserved as a Southeast Trading port.
+Hoi-An is one of the most beautiful towns in Vietnam, and you shouldn’t miss it.
+Hoi An is exceptionally well preserved as a Southeast Asian trading port.
 And spending some time in this small town will take you back in time, so here is our 3-day travel guide for Hoi An, Vietnam.

 Do you want to read this later?
 Save this PIN on your Vietnam Board on Pinterest and read it later ⬇

 5 things to do in Hoi-An, Vietnam

 There are so many beautiful things to do here.
 For this Hoi An Travel Guide, we will focus on the top 5 things to do.